The story behind the Osama bin Laden videos on TikTok

 One major unknown in the whole saga is how and why bin Laden's manifesto was revisited at all.
 Some of the first now-removed TikToks of the document were created by health and wellness influencers, but what potential online forum, or social media site, or group chat originally resurrected the hateful screed is a mystery.

+Adkins noted that she was three years old when the Sept.
+11 attacks happened, but now that she is older she is trying to learn about the terrorist incident "beyond the narrative of the mainstream media."
+Adkins then implied she is sympathetic to conspiracy theories about the attacks.

+While Adkins was not able to shed light on how the bin Laden manifesto first got on the radar of some TikTokkers, researchers say, at least so far, it does not appear to be a coordinated campaign.

-Abbie Richards, a research fellow with the Accelerationism Research Consortium, a group that studies the threat of online extremism, said while the phenomenon's origin story is murky, it so far does not have the markings of a coordinated campaign undertaken by a single hostile actor.
+Abbie Richards, who studies online extremism with the Accelerationism Research Consortium, said while the phenomenon's origin story is murky, she does not suspect it was undertaken by a single hostile actor.

 "My understanding is that coordinated inauthentic behavior on TikTok is more likely to utilize anonymous meme pages than influencers.
 It's easier, lower cost, and lower risk," Richards wrote on X, adding that her analysis is based on a preliminary understanding of the situation.
 "So in short, we don't know for sure."